• Skip to primary navigation

 Ingredients for Coconut Oat Biscuits

-• 60g desiccated coconut - you can use shredded coconut or coconut flakes.
+• Coconut - use desiccated, shredded coconut or coconut flakes.

-• 160g unsalted butter – should be soft at room temperature.
+• Butter – use unsalted butter soft at room temperature.

 coconut oat biscuits